usnistgov/oar-lib-angular/demos/people-service/README.md

   *  if a JSON object is returned but the message indicates an error (like there are 0 records loaded), there may have been an error loading the service database (such as specifying the wrong data directory or having a missing data file).
-Check the server log by running `docker logs midasserver` (or `docker logs peopleserver` if your are running the `peopleserver`) and look for error messages.
+Check the server log by running `docker logs peopleserver` (or `docker logs midasserver` if your are running the `midasserver`) and look for error messages.